-Effective 2021 and prospectively, the Company will perform its required annual goodwill impairment test as of April 1 rather than on April 30 which was the Company's previous practice.
+Effective 2021 and prospectively, the Company is performing its required annual goodwill impairment test as of April 1 rather than as of April 30 which was the Company's previous practice.
 The Company believes this change is preferable as it more closely aligns with the timing of the Company's strategic business planning process.
-The Company does not believe this change resulted in any delay, acceleration or avoidance of impairment.
+This change did not result in any delay, acceleration or avoidance of impairment.
 Furthermore, a retrospective application to prior periods is impracticable as the Company is unable to objectively determine, without the use of hindsight, the assumptions which would be used in earlier periods.